|

 Q. Is it a continuing story?

-Yes - the main story arc should take maybe 9 issues.
+Yes - the main story arc takes 9 issues.
 After that, I've a few more Space Babe 113 stories in mind,

 so she may yet meet Dr. Cojones...

-Each issue is pretty much self-contained, though issue 2 ends with a cliff-hanger, as will issue 6 (probably).
+Each issue is pretty much self-contained, though issue 2 ends with a cliff-hanger, as does issue 6.

 Q. Why do her knickers talk?